atbcb/usab-uswds/_pages/about/eeo/aap.md

   </tbody>
 </table>

-##### 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?&nbsp; If “yes”, please describe the triggers below.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+##### 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
+If “yes”, please describe the triggers below.
+Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 > a.
 Qualified Applicants for MCO (PWD)
 >> Answer: No